10up/ElasticPress/README.md

 ## Usage

-After running an index, ElasticPress integrates with WP_Query.
+After running an index, ElasticPress integrates with `WP_Query` if and only if the query is a search or the `ep_integrate` parameter is passed (see below).
 The end goal is to support all the parameters available to WP_Query so the transition is completely transparent.
 Right now, our WP_Query integration supports *many* of the relevant WP_Query parameters and adds a couple special ones.

 ### Supported WP_Query Parameters